Custom Leaf Spring Shims, Blocks and Spacers

 shooting for.

-Your measurements will likely be different than the above two examples,
+Your measurements will likely be different than the above examples, use

 steps.
 Also, don't get too hung up on the exact numbers and carrying